paschalugwu/Paschal_SE-DS_Notes/Stacks_AND_Queues-LIFO_AND_FIFO.md

 }
 ```

-In this code,  `push`  is used to add an item to the top of the stack, and  `pop`  is used to remove the topmost item from the stack.
+This code defines a stack data structure in C programming.
+The stack is implemented using an array called  `data`  and a variable called  `top`  that keeps track of the index of the top element in the stack.
+The maximum size of the stack is defined as  `MAX_SIZE` , which is set to 100.

+The  `push`  function is used to add an item to the stack.
+It takes a pointer to a  `Stack`  structure and an item as parameters.
+First, it checks if the stack is already full by comparing the  `top`  value to  `MAX_SIZE - 1` .
+If the stack is full, it prints an error message indicating a "stack overflow" and returns.
+Otherwise, it increments the  `top`  value and assigns the item to the  `data`  array at the updated  `top`  index.

+The  `pop`  function is used to remove and return the topmost item from the stack.
+It also takes a pointer to a  `Stack`  structure as a parameter.
+First, it checks if the stack is empty by comparing the  `top`  value to -1.
+If the stack is empty, it prints an error message indicating a "stack underflow" and returns an appropriate error value (e.g., -1).
+Otherwise, it retrieves the item from the  `data`  array at the current  `top`  index, decrements the  `top`  value, and returns the item.

+Overall, this code provides a basic implementation of a stack data structure with functions to push items onto the stack and pop items from the stack, while also handling overflow and underflow conditions.

 2. FIFO (First-In, First-Out):
 FIFO stands for "First-In, First-Out."
 Imagine you're waiting in a queue at a movie theater.
 The person who arrives first gets to enter the theater first.
 Similarly, in a queue, the first item that is added is the first one to be removed.